 Managing Medical Benefits in the Office of Workers’ Compensation Programs, Including Opioids

-The OIG has concerns about the Office of Workers’ Compensation Programs’ (OWCP) ability to manage effectively rising home health care costs in the Energy Employees Occupational Illness Compensation Act (Energy Workers) program as well as the use and cost of pharmaceuticals in the Federal Employees’ Compensation Act (FECA) program.
-The Department needs to make certain it has controls in place to ensure that the medical benefits it provides to energy workers and FECA program claimants are safe, effective, medically necessary, and the most cost-effective.
+The OIG has concerns about the Office of Workers’ Compensation Programs’ (OWCP) ability to effectively manage rising home health care costs in the Energy Employees Occupational Illness Compensation Act (Energy Workers) program, as well as the use and cost of pharmaceuticals in the Federal Employees’ Compensation Act (FECA) program.
+The Department needs to make sure it has controls in place to ensure that the medical benefits it provides to energy workers and FECA program claimants are safe, effective, medically necessary, and the most cost-effective.

-In the Energy Workers program, with an aging claimant population and an increased demand for home health care services, there is a potential for providers to exploit these benefits through unauthorized or unnecessary billings.
-Since 2010, home health care costs paid by the Energy Workers program have grown from $100 million to more than $610 million, comprising 73 percent of all medical benefits paid by the program in FY 2019.
-OWCP needs to continue its efforts to analyze home health care billings for abusive practices and to identify and refer allegations involving potential fraud or abuse to the OIG for further investigation.
+In the Energy Workers program, with an aging claimant population and an increased demand for home health-care services, there is a potential for providers to exploit these benefits through unauthorized or unnecessary billings.
+Since 2010, home health care costs paid by the Energy Workers program have grown from $100 million to more than $675 million, amounting to 74 percent of all medical benefits paid by the program in FY 2020.
+OWCP needs to continue its efforts to analyze home health-care billings for abusive practices and to identify and refer allegations involving potential fraud or abuse to the OIG for further investigation.

 Ensuring the Solvency of the Black Lung Disability Trust Fund

 Miners and their dependent survivors receive lifetime benefits when awarded under the Black Lung Benefits Act.
-Mine operators pay these benefits when possible.
-The Black Lung Disability Trust Fund (BLDTF) pays the benefits when a miner’s former employer does not or cannot assume liability.
-The current annual income of the BLDTF (primarily from an excise tax on coal) is not sufficient to cover annual benefit obligations, meet administrative costs, and service past debt.
-According to DOL’s Agency Financial Report, as of September 30, 2019, the BLDTF was carrying a $5.8 billion deficit balance, which is projected to grow to nearly $15.3 billion (in constant dollars) by September 30, 2044.
+Mine operators pay these benefits when possible, and the Black Lung Disability Trust Fund (BLDTF) pays the benefits when a miner’s former employer does not or cannot assume liability.
+OIG’s primary concern is that the current annual income of the BLDTF (primarily from an excise tax on coal) is not sufficient to cover annual benefit obligations, to meet administrative costs, and to service past debt.
+According to DOL’s Agency Financial Report, as of September 30, 2020, the BLDTF was carrying close to a $6 billion deficit balance, which is projected to grow to nearly $15 billion (in constant dollars) by September 30, 2045.

-The U.S. Energy Information Administration projects that coal production will decline through 2022.
-The downturn has resulted in several coal mine operators filing for bankruptcy.
+The U.S. Energy Information Administration projects that coal production will generally decline through 2050, a downturn that has already resulted in several coal mine operators filing for bankruptcy.
 In some instances, the BLDTF will be responsible for benefit payments previously made by mine operators no longer able to cover their federal black lung liabilities.

 |TABLE 1: SELF-INSURED COAL MINE OPERATOR BANKRUPTCIES AFFECTING THE BLACK LUNG DISABILITY TRUST FUND, FILED FROM 2014 THROUGH 2016|